 Importing Motor Vehicles

-If you plan to drive the vehicle on Australia's roads it is essential that you contact the Department of Transport before you import, to ensure that the motor vehicle can meet the safety requirements and to obtain a import approval to be allowed import the vehicle.
-To apply for a "Motor Vehicle Import Approval" click the link Government TheRegulations website
+If you plan to drive the vehicle on Australia's roads it is essential that you contact the Department of Transport before you import, to ensure that the motor vehicle can meet the safety requirements and to obtain an import approval to be allowed import the vehicle into Australia.

 Customs Duties, GST and Luxury Car Tax (LCT) Payable